localstack/docs/content/en/user-guide/localstack-enterprise/kubernetes-executor/index.md

 The LocalStack Enterprise image allows you to run EC2 instances on Kubernetes.
 You can do so by setting the `EC2_VM_MANAGER` environment variable to `kubernetes` in the LocalStack container.
+Each EC2 instance in the Kubernetes VM manager is backed by a Pod.

 The following operations are supported: